bugsnag/bugsnag-node/README.md

 app.use(bugsnag.requestHandler);
 ```

 In order to have Bugsnag report on any errors in your express or connect app, you need to add the Bugsnag error middleware to your express or connect app.
-In order to do that, simply pass `bugsnag.errorHandler` into app.use().
 This middleware should be the first error handler middleware added to your app, and should be added after all request middlewares.

 ```javascript
 app.use(bugsnag.errorHandler);